Inside: One common mistake when it comes to studying the Bible is not knowing what to focus on. Here’s how to overcome that.

-The same thing happens when you are studying your Bible.
-When you’re taking the time to read through a passage of Scripture, certain things are going to jump out at you, depending on what you need.
+When you’re taking the time to read through a passage of Scripture, certain things will jump out at you, depending on what you need.

 There’s really no way to determine that ahead of time.
 You just have to read and see where God leads you.
 A great way to be able to focus and know what’s going to be important is just to pray and ask God before you even start studying.